FridonAI/fridon-legacy/README.md

-# Fridon: Your Blockchain Agent
+# Fridon: Your Crypto Companion

 Fridon is an innovative blockchain customer agent that leverages natural language understanding to assist users with various commands or questions related to blockchain, social media interactions, and cryptocurrency analytics.